Betting and Anti-Corruption

 The World Rugby regulation

-WR regulation 6: Betting and anti-corruption covers what those involved in rugby are prohibited from doing in terms of betting and corrupt practices.
+World Rugby Regulation 6: Betting and Anti-Corruption covers what those involved in rugby are prohibited from doing in terms of betting and corrupt practices.

 Scottish Rugby’s regulation

-Scottish Rugby has adopted the WR regulation into its own domestic regulations and it will be applied in respect of all betting and anti-corruption matters under our jurisdiction.
+Scottish Rugby has adopted the World Rugby Regulation into its own domestic regulations and it will be applied in respect of all betting and anti-corruption matters under our jurisdiction.
 Everyone within Scottish Rugby's jurisdiction must comply with this regulation.

 Our Policy - SDR6: Betting and Anti-Corruption

 1. The Scottish Rugby Union (Scottish Rugby) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by World Rugby.

 2. Scottish Rugby recognises that World Rugby has issued a specific Regulation in respect of Anti-Corruption and Betting (WR Regulation 6).
 The Scottish Rugby Board (the “Board”) has adopted WR Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.